Best Buffing Pads: Top Picks for Polishing Your Car

 - Wax is easier to work with than cutting or polishing compound.
 It’s the same consistency, but it won’t necessarily create a haze or swirl marks in your paint after use.
 Beginners should buff with wax first since you’ll quickly learn how not to slop wax everywhere and how the buffing pad and paint react to one another.

 - Experiment with different buffing pads, rotary buffers, orbital buffers, paint colors, etc. Tape off two 2-by-2-foot sections next to each other on the hood.
 Perform your buffing processes to one section but not the other and visually compare your before and after.
 Darker colors will show more dramatic results, unlike silver and white cars.
 Stick with pads that get you the results you want.

 - Reading the instructions for using various compounds, polishes, and waxes, as well as buffing pads, is key to getting the most out of your machine, your buffing pads, the compounds, and your time/effort.
 Use the instructions as guidelines.

 - While some pads can be used for both compounding and polishing (given you clean the pad between processes), it’s better to get two separate pads for each process.
 That way if you have to go back and compound something you might have missed, you don’t have to clean the same pad four times.

 - During the buffing process, you’ll inevitably get compound in the nooks and crannies of your vehicle’s exterior.
-Make sure to check for compound in door jambs, door seams, grilles, headlight bezels, the underside of your side mirrors, between the window trim and the rubber molding, and around your rear license plate.
+Make sure to check for any leftover compound in door jambs, door seams, grilles, headlight bezels, the underside of your side mirrors, between the window trim and the rubber molding, and around your rear license plate.
 Dried compound can actually hurt your paint if left unaddressed.